 Mind your Angle

 You camera angle is closely linked to lens characteristics.
 Any deviation from perpendicular will emphasize distortion.
-High or low angles affect perspective.
+High or low angle shots.
 These tendencies can be beneficial or detrimental, so be aware of them.

 The most common choice for a portrait camera angle is straight-on at the subject’s eye level.
 Choosing a different approach can be refreshing and dramatic, but be certain that your subject’s features are suited to the change.
 As a general rule, you should move away from your subject when using these tactics.